 - Social media has been used in recent years to highlight social problems and campaigns

 Mexico has 68 recognised national languages, 62 of which are indigenous languages.
-Nahuatl, a language known historically as Aztec, is the first language of over one million Mexicans.
+Nahuatl, a language known historically as Aztec, is the native language of over one million Mexicans.
 Spanish is the dominant language in the country, and is the language used for all official purposes.
 While Mexico does not collect census data on ethnicity, 2012 estimates speculate that 62 % of Mexicans are classified as mestizo (Amerindian-Spanish), 28% as Amerindian or mainly Amerindian, 9% as white, and 1% as ‘other’.

 Like many Central and South American nations, Mexican culture values strong families and close-knit communities.
 There is great suspicion of official corruption, which strong local and family ties help to protect against.
 It is also a very hierarchical society, both within the family and in the workplace.